-- Comparable Units: - To designate the federally assisted units as floating they must be comparable to the non- assisted units. - When federally assisted units are floating, the units may change during the effective period so long as both apply: - The total number of federally assisted units in the project remains the same, and - Any newly designated units must be comparable and maintain the applicable unit mix.
+- Comparable Units: - To designate the federally assisted units as floating they must be comparable to the non-assisted units. - When federally assisted units are floating, the units may change during the affordability period so long as both of the following apply: - The total number of federally assisted units in the project remains the same, and - Any newly designated units must be comparable and maintain the applicable unit mix.